-Target #1: Reduce the number of occupational injuries and illnesses in the department to less than the national average.
+Target #7: Reduce the number of occupational injuries and illnesses in the department to less than the national average.

 Number of Occupational Injuries & Illnesses within DOT&PF Compared to National Average

-Analysis of results and challenges: At present the department incident rate uses an average of recorded injuries over the 2011 calendar year and covers four of the Bureau of Labor Statistics North American Industry Classification System codes (NAICS).
+Analysis of results and challenges: At present the department incident rate uses an average of recorded injuries over the 2012 calendar year and covers four of the Bureau of Labor Statistics North American Industry Classification System Codes (NAICS).
 Each of these classification codes are assigned nationally to a specific employee class, based on typical job functions for that class.
 It is important to note, typical job functions will vary across the classification index and do not always match identically.
 The numeric sequence for the codes changed in 2011 from a six digit sequence to a three digit number.
 The codes used in this analysis are as follows:

-Support activities for road transportation in three regional elements and the Measurement Standards and Commercial Vehicle Enforcement (MS/CVE) division previously used (NAICS 488490) and are now using (488).
+Support activities for road transportation in three regional elements and the Measurement Standards and Commercial Vehicle Enforcement (MS/CVE) Division previously used (NAICS 488490) and are now using (488).

 Aviation functions previously used (NAICS 488119) and is now (481).